 No doubt this is Dubliner’s favourite ice-cream destination, famous for years.
 My favourite is “Ferrero And Strawberries And Ice Cream” but be careful, as they’re generous with chocolate which makes it a calorie bomb!
 The main take-out location is recommended, however if you want to avoid the queues and want just the plain scone, you may want to go to one of their trucks around Dun Laoghaire.

 The Bernard Shaw

-In Ireland in general most pubs serve decent food for decent money.
-This one is arguably above average, has a huge garden and a convenient location in the city center.
+In Ireland in general gastro pubs serve decent food for decent money.
+But this pub/restaurant has also great cocktails, huge garden and a convenient location in the city center.
 Oh, and have I mentioned that it was opened in the actual church back to its days, which make it an attraction itself?

-The 100% hipster cafe, where you can eat a colorful, gourmet breakfast or lunch, drink a coffee or juice, buy some bread, vegetables and even their own ferments.
+The 100% hipster café, where you can eat a colourful, gourmet breakfast or lunch, drink a coffee or juice, buy some bread, vegetables and even their own ferments.
 Simple but genuine and delicious.
 Vegetarian friendly.

 The Ramen Bar

 If you fancy ramen, this is a place to go.
-Not the cheapest, but definitely the best I’ve ever had.
-Good location and nice interiors are the other advantages.
+Not the cheapest restaurant, little bit noisy, but they serve definitely the best ramen I have ever had.
+Good location and nice interiors are the other pros.

 The best place if you want to eat healthy, tasty and really cheap meals.
 It gets very busy during lunchtime, but you can always take it away and eat on the way.
 Palestinian falafel sandwich is my favourite, but their salads and lemonades are as well worth trying.
 Also, it is one of the top options for vegetarians in Dublin.
 They have three different locations, but visit them on Dame Street for the best vibe and nicest interiors.